Pramods-gitSpace/Angular-Registration-AdminPageCreation-with-jsonApi/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## An Overview
+The registration part of the campaign management may broadly involves tasks like:

+1. The admin team should be able to:
+    a.
+Launch the survey to employees(users) ,initing them for registration.
+    b.
+Collect and analyze the survey results.(in form of graphs & tables)

+2. The user/registant should  be able to:
+    a.
+Take up/participate in the survey and submit it (with some validations).
+    b.
+Recieve the appropriate post submission confirmation messages on screen and mail.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.